Metrist-Software/product-docs/vitepress/docs/monitors/metrist_pagerduty.md

   },
   "steps": [{
     "check_logical_name": "CreateIncident",
-    "description": "Submits a trigger event to the v2 events API."
+    "description": "Submits a trigger event to the v2 events API.", "timeout_secs": 900
   }, {
     "check_logical_name": "CheckForIncident",
-    "description": "Polls for incidents using the REST API until the submitted event results in an incident."
+    "description": "Polls for incidents using the REST API until the submitted event results in an incident.", "timeout_secs": 900
   }, {
     "check_logical_name": "ReceiveWebhook",
-    "description": "Waits for PagerDuty to send a webhook for the resulting incident."
+    "description": "Waits for PagerDuty to send a webhook for the resulting incident.", "timeout_secs": 900
   }, {
     "check_logical_name": "ResolveIncident",
-    "description": "Submits a resolve event for the incident using the v2 events API."
+    "description": "Submits a resolve event for the incident using the v2 events API.", "timeout_secs": 900
   }]
 }
 ```